fedir/ghstat/README.md

 * Age in days - newest is better :)
 * Closed issues, % - more is better
 * Watchers - more is better
+* Total commits - more is better
+  * More precisely, it's total commits by existing contributors, commits of deleted accounts, will not be taken in account

 ## Go web framework rating